 The chart below shows the Commonwealth's full-time equivalent employment, including the Massachusetts Department of Transportation (MassDOT) for all state funding sources (budgetary, non-budgetary, capital, federal, and trust) over the past five fiscal years.
-As of June 30, 2020, the number of Commonwealth employees increased by a net of 463 full-time equivalent employees (FTEs) from June 30, 2019, to a total of 86,583.
-The largest increases were in the Community Colleges (416), the Executive Office of Public Safety (194 FTEs) and the the University of Massachusetts (130 FTEs).
-These increases were offset by a decrease in the State Universities (457 FTEs).
+As of June 30, 2021, the number of Commonwealth employees decreased by a net of 1,409 full-time equivalent employees (FTEs) from June 30, 2020, to a total of 85,174.
+The largest decreases were in the Higher Education system, where FTEs declined by 1,308, with the University of Massachusetts dropping by 847, Community Colleges dropping by 244 FTEs, and State Universities declining by 217 due to furloughs, attrition, and layoffs in response to the declines in fee revenue caused by the COVID-19 pandemic.
+The Executive Office of Health and Human Services also reduced its FTE count by 430 compared to June 30, 2020.